aadesh-agarwal8888/kanban-frontend/README.md

 The expected behavior of the system is that a new task will be created with the specified title, description, employee name, and status.
 This task will only be visible to the manager and the specified employee.

 ## Contradictions - No contradictions seen

+## SE Process used for this project

+### Github Issues:

+The issues were raised on github repository and was solved by the respective engineer.

+### Task Management Tool

+We used Asana for managing all the tasks related to the project.
+Tasks like: Creating a login page, registration page, home screen, kanban board, task cards were assigned to the team members and the track of all the progress was also maintained.